Nuu-chah-nulth language: Name

+Status

+Using data from the 2021 census, Statistics Canada reported that 665 individuals could conduct a conversation in Nuu-chah-nulth.
+This represents a 23% increase over the 2016 census.
+The total included 280 speakers who reported the language as a mother tongue.

 Phonology

 Consonants

-The 35 consonants of Nuu-chah-nulth:
+The 35 consonants of Nuu-chah-nulth, in IPA and orthography:

 The pharyngeal consonants developed from mergers of uvular sounds; /ħ/ derives from a merger of /χ/ and /χʷ/ (which are now comparatively rare) while /ʕ/ came about from a merger of /qʼ/ and /qʷʼ/ (which are now absent from the language).